frida/frida-website/_i18n/en/_posts/2020-07-24-frida-12-11-released.markdown

   bugs easier to detect.
 - Improve the frida-qml build system and add support for standalone use.

+### Changes in 12.11.8

+- Add support for macOS 11 beta 4 on Apple silicon.

 [CryptoShark 0.2.0]: https://github.com/frida/cryptoshark/releases/tag/0.2.0
 [releases]: https://github.com/frida/frida/releases